Note: Tom Mayes' popular Why Do Old Places Matter? series is now available as a book Why Old Places Matter. Order the book today.

 Below are the audio files of the three presentations.
 To listen to the Q&A and view each presenter’s slides visit the Smart Growth Network website.
 This webinar took place on June 9, 2015.

 * Forum Journal is a benefit to members of Preservation Leadership Forum; however, this particular journal is available to the public.
-If you are a member you can download the issue from Forum Online.
-If you are not a member learn more about this issue and how to download it here.
+Learn more about this issue and how to download it here.

 Additional enhanced content from the Spring Forum Journal